dcbaker/cython/docs/src/userguide/debugging.rst

 .. function:: cy set cython_variable = value

-    Set a Cython variable on the Cython stack to value.
+    Set a Cython0 variable on the Cython0 stack to value.

 .. function:: cy list